Massive explosion on Crimea's Kerch bridge, Russian state media reports - KTVZ

 By Hannah Ritchie

-A fuel tank exploded on Crimea’s Kerch bridge early Saturday morning, according to Russian state media RIA and social media footage.
+A fuel tank exploded early Saturday on Europe’s longest bridge, which links Russia to the annexed territory of Crimea, according to Russian state media RIA and social media footage.

+Images of the Kerch bridge posted on social media appear to show a portion of the roadway of the vehicle and rail bridge had fallen into the waters below it.
+Flames are seen burning from rail cars above.

+The tanker was located on the 19-kilometer (11 mile) long bridge — strategically important because it links Russia’s Krasnodar region with the Russian-annexed Crimean Peninsula.

 The source of the explosion remains unclear.